-The Corporation had in place a normal course issuer bid that commenced on August 14, 2012 and terminated on August 14, 2013.
+The Corporation had in place a normal course issuer bid for up to a total of 1,665,182 common shares that commenced on January 1, 2015 and terminated on December 31, 2015.
 No common shares were repurchased pursuant to the normal course issuer bid.